funkyL/FIRS-0.7.5/docs/readme.txt

 options, but these are probably sufficient for you to know.

 =======
-GRF Name : funkyL's FIRS variation r2815M
+GRF Name : funkyL's FIRS variation r
-GRF ID   : F9 25 00 05
+GRF ID   : F2 25 00 05

-This version of FIRS is created using repository version 2815
+This version of FIRS is created using repository version

 -------